b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 _But if there is no God then there is no meaning or purpose to existence!_

 The desirability or undesirability of the consequences of a claim are not evidence for or against the claim.
-This is closely related to Confirmation Bias, but easier to identify.
+This is closely related to [[Cognitive Bias#Confirmation bias|Confirmation Bias]], but easier to identify.

 [https://en.wikipedia.org/wiki/Appeal_to_consequences](https://en.wikipedia.org/wiki/Appeal_to_consequences)